A Giant List Of Common Social Fears

 Giving someone a compliment

 You'd think it would be simple to say something positive about another person, but doing so can make some of us hesitate.
 How do you phrase the compliment?
-How will the other person react when they hear it?
+How will they react when they hear it?
 Will they think it was a weird thing for you to have said?
 It's one of those situations that feels just awkward enough that it can be easier to keep quiet instead.

 Receiving negative feedback